|

 electricity to the flat was connected directly to the mains without a

 main fuse or even a meter !
-Nothing was said by the Manweb engineers,

 removed the transmitter to his home and used it to transmit his